-Our research degrees are based around lab-based and computational research projects.
 Study for the MSc degree, a one-year research project (Full time), can also be undertaken as a two-year project (Part time).
 In all our research degrees you undertake a single, focused, research project from day one, and attend only certain components of our transferable skills modules.
-You are supervised by a team which comprises your main supervisor(s) as well as supervisory chairs that give independent advice on progression.
+Our research degree students are supervised by supervisory teams which comprise their main supervisor(s) as well as supervisory chairs that give independent advice on progression.
+The MSc culminates in the submission of a written research dissertation and oral viva voce examination.
+Additionally, you present your results at the annual Postgraduate Symposium in July.

 Think Kent video series